Language barriers in multinational companies

 Just like our first article, this paper was based on Alan’s decades of practical experience, which allowed him to come up with the following model of the effects of the failure to communicate effectively.
 In my view it is a brilliant heuristic to start the conversation with managers about the importance of language in MNCs.
 However, as a research model it was hard to publish as every step would have needed either a tightly argued conceptual argument or empirical testing.

 Fortunately, after I had finally decided that publishing the paper would be an appropriate way to honour Alan’s work and had reworked the whole paper, the same journal that accepted our 2003 paper published it in 2008.
-It didn’t do the journal any harm, because on a citations/year basis these two papers ended up being the 3rd and 4th most cited papers in the journal since its inception.
+It didn’t do the journal any harm, because this article become the second most cited article (in Crossref) since the journal's inception.

 - Harzing, A.W.; Feely, A.J.
 (2008) The language barrier and its implications for HQ-subsidiary relationships, Cross Cultural Management: An International Journal, 15(1): 49-60.
 Available online... - Publisher’s version

 After my interest for languages had thus been revitalised I have done quite a lot of work in this area.
 One research stream focused on the role of language in international mail survey research, the topic of another blogpost.
 A subsequent experimental study with Dirk Akkermans and Arjen van Witteloostuijn showed that language impacts the competitive behaviour of students.
 A prisoner’s dilemma game played in English lead to significantly more competitive behaviour than when the same game was played in Dutch.

 - Akkermans, D.; Harzing, A.W.; Witteloostuijn, A. van (2010) Cultural accommodation and language priming.
 Competitive versus cooperative behavior in a prisoner’s dilemma game, Management International Review, 50(5): 559-584.
 Available online... - Publisher’s version